TheFlorianProject/TheFlorianProject.github.io/index.md

 # Our Solution

 We seek to create a rapidly deployable tracking system for firefighters to be able to use, so there is no question as to where the firefighters are.
-Our system uses DWM1001C UWB Tracking Modules to trilateral the position of individual firefighters within a geofenced area.
+Our system uses Two Way Ranging(TWR) Time-of-Flight(ToF) calculations with DWM1001C UWB Modules to trilateral the position of individual firefighters within a geofenced area.
+By using UWB and these TWR ToF calculations, we can be accurate within 1 meter, and avoid issues presented by multi-path due to the high bandwidth of UWB technology.